-Did you know that 52% of businesses experienced at least one cybercrime incident last year?
+Did you know that 50% of businesses have experienced at least one cybercrime incident in the past year?*

 And it’s becoming more prevalent in the financial services industry.
 It’s a worrying trend that could have severe financial and reputational repercussions for any advice practices caught up in a fraudulent transaction.

 With this in mind, we’ve put together some information and materials so you can stay informed and think about what you may need to do to help keep your business, staff and clients protected.